ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   imprints of what they have been creating.
 If you disturb them by standing in them your feet will sink into the sand.
 It is a bit of a shock when your foot suddenly disappears as you are walking along, a good tug usually releases it (albeit wet and slimy) and the cauldrons carry on with their conjuring.
 Whilst most of the time they are pretty harmless on Halloween they get a little bit mischievous.
 collection: Beyond The Pebbles
-aspect: landscape
+aspect: portrait
-image: /img/beyond-pebbles-face-kingsdown.jpg
+image: /img/halloween2022boo-tiny.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
 alt: "111"
 poem: |-
   A mischievousness comes into play
              that starts as the tide ebbs away leaving traps on the sandy ground
-            “to the bay, you could be bound’ whorls of sand grains swirling
+            “to the bay you could be bound’
+  Whorls of sand grains swirling
              captured as a cauldron churning
   “careful of the charms they cast”
              don’t disturb them as you pass